kaanbahtiyar/kaanbahtiyar.github.io/_projects/spindle-speed-optimization.md

 ## Key methods

-### Model-free optimization of spindle speed using vibration feedback
+### Model-free spindle speed optimization using vibration feedback

-We formulate spindle speed regulation as an online optimization problem.
-At each operating condition, the controller evaluates a vibration-based cost from accelerometer data and updates spindle speed to reduce that cost.
-The strategy is built on an **extremum seeking control (ESC)** viewpoint, where the search direction (gradient) is obtained directly from measured data rather than a detailed process model.
+We formulated spindle speed regulation as an online optimization problem.
+At each operating condition, the controller evaluates a vibration-based cost from accelerometer data and updates spindle speed to reduce the cost.
+The strategy is based on an **extremum seeking control (ESC)** framework, where the search direction (gradient) is obtained directly from measured data rather than a detailed process model.

 ### Practical real-time variants